 - Splash Mountain

-If you have two days to spend at Epcot, you can book Soarin’ on one day and Test Track on the other.
-Otherwise, make a FastPass+ reservation for one and get to the park for rope drop to ride the other as soon as the park opens.
+Unless you have multiple days to spend at Epcot, I suggest getting to the park for rope drop to ride the other Tier 1 attractions that you don’t have Fastpass+ for as soon as the park opens.

 - Kilamanjaro Safaris